maccody/KanaChordPlus/README.md

 The slightly-modified versions of Mark Stanley's Key and Keypad libraries (Key2040.cpp, Key2040.h, Keypad2040.cpp, and Keypad2040.h) fall under the license of the original sources.

 ## Feedback is Welcome! 【フィードバックは大歓迎です！】
-My goal is to provide an axuilary keyboard that is useful to those who want to start writing in Japanese, while learning Japanese.
+My goal is to provide an axuilary keyboard that is useful to those who want to start writing in Japanese on a computer, while learning Japanese.
 I hope to have provided operational features, keycaps, and Asian special characters that would most likely be used.
 If you have recommendations for additional features, alternate keycaps, or Asian special characters, please let me know.
 I will accomodate as many recommendations as feasible.

 ## The Future of KanaChord Plus Keyboard 【カナコード・プラス・キーボードの今後】
-[As, mentioned above, KanaChord Keyboard outputs only Kana Unicode, not Kanji Unicode.
-This is an obviously glaring omission for writing in Japanese.
-A software IME (Imput Method Editor) that accepts Kana Unicode input could be used to make up for this shortcoming.
-This takes away from the goal of not needing to install special software.]: #

-[To that end, I have been developing the next version of this keyboard, which also outputs Kanji Unicode.
-I call it KanaChord Plus Keyboard (カナコード・プラス・キーボード).
-It is approaching the end stages of development and I hope to release it soon.
-I can say that it will output Unicodes for over 6,000 of the most commonly used Kanji.
-The user will be able to select from them, as they type the appropriate onyomi (Chinese), kunyomi (Japanese), or nanori (name) readings using the Kana.
-This will help the user learn Kanji, as they learn the proper readings and pronunciations from the Kana typed.]: #
+The recent (August 2024) announcement of the Raspberry Pi Pico 2 provides a direct upgrade path for several features in KanaChord Plus:
+- Since the Pico 2 is a drop-in replacement for the Pico 1, there will be no changes in the electronics hardware, unless new capabilities are needed.
+- The higher performance of the RP2340 microcontroller will make the KanaChord Plus software run faster and be more responsive.
+- The increase in size of the flash rom from 2 MB to 4 MB will enable an significant increase in the number of Kanji and/or Japanese words supported.

+There will be a delay in updating KanaChord Plus to use the Pico 2, as it will take some time for component availabiltiy and updates to software libraries.
+This Github site will be updated when support for the Pico 2 is realized.